 The two are encouraging professional and home bakers to make "election cakes" during October, with free recipes online.
 Election cakes have a long history in what is now the U.S., going back to the 13 Colonies.

 The history is laid out by Bon Appetit.
 "Muster" cake, as it was called before the American Revolution, was "a dense, naturally leavened, boozy fruit and spice cake — baked by colonial women and given to the droves of men who were summoned for military training, or 'mustered,' by order of British troops."

 Later it became known as election cake.
 Women would make it in massive quantities to encourage men to vote and come to town hall meetings.
 Unlike today, Election Day was a festive occasion, with lots of food and the booze flowing.

 Election cake represents a "connection to our shared history through food as well as an opportunity to bring attention to the upcoming election and issues concerning voter rights and access," the bakers write on their website.
-Gebhart and Surdam are quick to credit Richard Miscovich of Johnston & Wales University for researching and creating a recipe from historical records, from which their election cake is adapted.
+Gebhart and Surdam are quick to credit Richard Miscovich of Johnson & Wales University for researching and creating a recipe from historical records, from which their election cake is adapted.
 (He's also responsible for #MakeAmericaCakeAgain, as noted by Bon Appetit.)

 Enough history.
 What about, you know, the actual cake?